medic/cht-docs/content/en/docs/apps/intro/_index.md

 linkTitle: "Getting Started"
 weight: 1
 description: >
-  An Open Source Technology for a New Model of Healthcare That Reaches Everyone
+  An open source technology for a new model of healthcare that reaches everyone
 ---

 {{% pageinfo %}}